openhab/openhabian/README.md

 We expect you to use the 'bullseye' distribution for Raspberry Pi OS (ARM) and Debian (x86).
 To install openHABian on anything older or newer may work or not.
+'Buster' does not properly support the Java 17 packages needed to run openHAB 4.
+You will run into trouble if you attempt to upgrade openHAB before you upgrade or reinstall your OS.
 'Bookworm' *might* work but is not validated yet to, so for now, stick with Debian 11 'bullseye'.
 Upgrade your box if needed, else you need to live with the consequences of running an OS on the edge of software development.